-CST is based on work done by Dr. W. Sutherland (the pioneer of cranial osteopathy) at the start of the 20th century.
-It is a gentle, hands on method of treatment, which involves a practitioner applying a very light touch to the body and head to evaluate and enhance the functioning of a body system called craniosacral system.
+CST is a gentle, hands on method of treatment, which involves the practitioner applying a very light touch to the body and head to enhance the body’s ability to heal itself.

 CST works differently for different people and the treatment approach varies, depending on what you bring to the session: a physical ailment, an emotional trauma, bereavement , stress, feeling dissociated from your body, or perhaps soul searching…

 I listen; I hold and I am present.